WiFiRanger today announced that it will be showing off its new 'Converge' product line at the RVX RV Industry trade show next week in Salt Lake City.

 While much of our audience is familiar with WiFiRanger as a popular aftermarket supplier of Wi-Fi extending and mobile router gear - WiFiRanger's core business has been focused on supplying OEM products to RV manufacturers for installation on new RV models.

-But while some RV manufacturers might equip a few models with WiFiRanger gear, most every RV is delivered with TV antennas and AM/FM radios integrated.
+But while some RV manufacturers might equip a few models with WiFiRanger gear, most RVs are delivered with integrated TV antennas and AM/FM radios.

 And over the past two years companies like Winegard, Furrion, King and Magnadyne have expanded their roof TV antenna options to include bundled cellular and/or Wi-Fi features as well.
 We covered this growing trend late last year in our industry analysis: Looking Ahead: Will 2019 Be The Year of the Smart & Connected RV?.